cccaballero/pokedex/README.md

 ## Comments

 - Followed [Mobile Pokedex App](https://dribbble.com/shots/16833947-Mobile-Pokedex-App-Design-Exploration/attachments/11892526?mode=media) design exploration.
-Not pixel perfect.
+Not pixel perfect .
 - Used Redux Toolkit and Thunk for async operations.
 - The app looks for the environment variable `BASE_URL` as the base URL for api requests, this is useful for setting different environments as production, stage, development, etc.
 - The app uses a styled components approach, with styles defined for each component.
 In a bigger app using a global approach for styles can be useful for reusing styles between different components.